 Although our common stock is not listed on any national securities exchange, for purposes of independence we use the definition of independence applied by Nasdaq.
 Currently, our audit committee includes directors who do not meet the heightened independence requirements for membership on our audit committee established by Nasdaq and the SEC.
 Our audit committee plays a crucial role in the corporate governance process, assessing our processes relating to our risks and control environment, overseeing financial reporting, and evaluating internal and independent audit processes.
-The lack of a fully independent audit committee is required for listing on any national securities exchange.
+The lack of a fully independent audit committee may affect our board's effectiveness in monitoring our compliance with our disclosure and accounting obligations.
+An independent audit committee is required for listing on any national securities exchange.
 Therefore, until such time as we meet the audit committee independence requirements of a national securities exchange, we will be ineligible for listing on any national securities exchange.
 We may, however, have difficulty attracting and retaining independent directors with the requisite qualifications to serve on an audit committee.